-A new Gran Turismo 7 Online Time Trial challenge taking advantage of the new content in today’s update is now available to all players, with the potential to earn up to two million credits if you’re quick enough.
+A new Gran Turismo 7 Online Time Trial challenge is now available, offering all players the chance of collecting up to two million credits for a few minutes’ work if they’re quick enough.

 In order to access the Online Time Trials, you’ll need to unlock Sport Mode, by completing Menu Book 9 (“Championship: Tokyo Highway Parade”) in the GT Cafe single player hub.
 PlayStation Plus is not required, as they are not multiplayer events.